 Hey folks, I’m co-hosting a poetry event next Tuesday to help drum up interest during this year’s call for submissions.
 Checkout out the Poems in Place Project and I hope you’ll join Emily and I for a night of poetry.
 Poems in Place February 24, 2015 – 06:30 A Conversation Between Alaskan Landscapes and Poetry […]Read more "Poems in Place event"

-isn’t every three year-old child at least part dinosaur? even the giant leaf eaters capable of a great roar down on the winter beach a break in the bleakness rain longing to be slush or more dripping from everything but the sky at the moment we are taking off our gloves beyond the slick rock […]Read more "Tentatively Poking"
+Isn’t every three year-old kid at least part dinosaur, even the giant leaf-eaters capable of a great roar?
+Winter beach flats, tide out, a break in the bleakness, rain longing to be slush or more dripping from everything but the sky at the moment.
+We are taking off our gloves, hold these Dad he orders, […]Read more "Winter-Bare"

 “I’d like to be on record as saying that anybody can write a poem that nobody can understand.” –Ted Kooser Thanks Ted, time to distill some of my recent work which are perhaps examples of the types of poems anybody can write.
 Time to focus on what it is about Billy Collins, David Budbill and […]Read more "a poem that nobody can understand"